Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

 \subsection{Experiments on Real Data}

-Recently, XTREME~\citep{XTREME:2020} has become popular for evaluating multilingual representations.
+XTREME~\citep{XTREME:2020} has recently become popular for evaluating multilingual representations.
 However, it does not address word-level alignment as CBLI and BLI do, but rather focus on how multilingual representations impact cross-lingual systems.
-As such, the impact of better alignments is indirect and can be lost in complex supervised downstream task classifiers.

-In this work, we focus on evaluating the inherent strengths of alignment from two perspectives: (i) internal alignment results, and (ii) the impact of alignment on external tasks that require no supervised classifiers.
-Our tasks are outlined as follows:
+In this work, we evaluate both internal and external strengths of alignment, i.e., the internal alignment results on CBLI, and the impact of alignment on external tasks: (i) Align, RFEval and Tatoeba that require no supervised classifiers, and (ii) XNLI that requires a supervised classifier.
+We outline these tasks in the following:

-\begin{itemize} \item CBLI\footnote{We provide two complementary CBLI data: one is gold but simulated; another is real but contains noises.} is the contextualized extension of BLI.
+\begin{itemize} \item CBLI is the contextualized extension of BLI.
 Both contain a bilingual lexicon per language pair, but CBLI marks each occurrence of a word as an entry in lexicon.
 For each language pair, we extract 10k word translations from parallel sentences using FastAlign ~\citep{dyer:2013}.
 We report Precision@1.
+Note that we provide two complementary CBLI data: one is gold but simulated, while the other is real but contains noises.

 \item Alignment (Align) is a bilingual word retrieval task.
 Each language pair contains gold standard 2.5k word translations annotated by human experts.
 We use SimAlign~\citep{simalign:2020} to retrieve word translations from parallel sentences based on contextualized word embeddings.
 We report F-score that combines precision and recall.